NowanIlfideme/dbg_census/README.md

 dbg_census
 =======

+The following is from the original documentation: https://github.com/abathur/dbg_census Currently I'm working on expanding this in the direction of "Planetside 2 stats".

 dbg_census is a minimalist Python wrapper for the Daybreak Games Census API, which provides stats and other information for DBG titles like Planetside 2, Everquest 2, and DC Universe Online.